 Dementia villages are springing up in Europe, Britain, and Canada.
 These are Truman Show-style communities, where the residents are people who have dementia and everyone who works there—the shopkeepers and waitresses, policemen and postmen—are actually caregivers.

-The idea is to provide enough of the familiar surroundings and usual activities of daily life that the inhabitants are able to choose to remain active and engaged.
+The idea is to provide people with familiar surroundings and the usual activities of daily life so that they can choose to remain active and engaged.
 Residents live in individual homes, with up to half a dozen roommates, and are free to order their days according to their habits and preferences.

 To someone like me, who believes wholeheartedly in the preservation of dignity and autonomy in aging (especially when dementia is in the picture), dementia villages sound like an arrangement that would dispel socially-created disability (i.e. if our communities had ramps but no stairs, it wouldn’t matter whether someone used feet or a wheelchair).
 Imagine what it would be like if the people we interact with daily in businesses and stores all accepted forgetfulness and loss of rational thought as simply another way someone could be differently abled.

 So, the proponents of dementia villages believe in creating safe and pleasant residential spaces for those who are no longer able to pay bills, track time or accomplish tasks.
 But have they instead merely created a more comfortable way to isolate and separate people who are experiencing dementia?

 Here at DAWN, in Moscow, Idaho, we have been determinedly doing the exact opposite for the past six years.

 Our goal has always been to overcome separation and isolation.
 We get our clients out of their homes and care facilities and into the community.
 We don’t see ourselves as caregivers; we see ourselves as companions who know how to support our clients’ very specific needs.
 In fact, those of our clients who have anosognosia and are unaware of the impairments making them unsafe think that we are their new friends—not caregivers.